Gunturu Seshendra Sarma: Personal life

 At 18 years of age, Sarma's marriage was arranged to Gunturu Janaki (née Yeddanapudi Janaki), and they had two sons and two daughters: Vasundhara (1951), Revathi (1953), Vanamaali (1956) and Satyaki (1958).
 Later in 1970 he married Indira Devi Dhanrajgir, an Indo Anglican poet.
 Till his death on 30 May 2007, he lived with her at her Gyanbagh Palace.
-Although Seshendra led an active extramarital life he was a family man.
 His love for his children was limitless - “an ocean of love” in his own words.
 His joy knew no bounds whenever he saw his children and grandchildren (see foto).
 In a literary biography “Seshendra velugu niidallo” written by his son Vanamali Gunturu, the author describes the literary genius and unparalleled scholarship of his father, his evolution from an everybody’s darling in a small village Thotapalliguduru till his complete maturity as author and intellectual, who was engaged in an incessant fight against the brute power of the state and was a victim of political persecution.
 At the same time the biography shows how his wife Janaki had to swallow the pangs of being married to such a historical person as Seshendra and the injustice being done to her.